ovh/docs/pages/cloud/storage/pcav2-getting-started-with-alpha/guide.en-us.md

 > If you have defined multiple profiles, add `--profile <profile>` to the command line.
 >

-## Bucket archiving
+### Bucket archiving

-After its creation, a bucket is in write-only mode.
+After its creation, a bucket is in write-only mode.<br>
 Allowed actions are adding and listing objects.

-Archive a bucket
+Archive a bucket:

 ```bash
 aws --endpoint-url https://s3.archive.cloud.ovh.net put-ovh-archive <bucket_name>
 ```

-After this request, the bucket is not archived yet.
+After this request, the bucket is not archived yet.<br>
-It will take some time before it is archived on the tapes.
+It will take some time before it is archived on the tapes.<br>
 From this command and until a restoration, the bucket cannot accept any read or write requests on objects (listing objects is still allowed).

 > [!primary]
 >
-> Note for the Alpha period that nothing is stored on tapes.
+> During the Alpha phase, nothing is stored on tapes.
 >

-## Bucket restoring
+### Bucket restoring

-Restore a bucket
+Restore a bucket:

 ```bash
 aws --endpoint-url https://s3.archive.cloud.ovh.net put-ovh-restore <bucket_name>
 ```

-After this request, the bucket is not restored yet.
+After this request, the bucket is not restored yet.<br>
 It will take some time before it is restored and for the objects to be accessible in read-only (writing objects is forbidden).

-## Bucket deletion
+### Bucket deletion

-Delete an intelligent-tiering configuration and objects of a bucket
+Delete an intelligent-tiering configuration and objects of a bucket:

 ```bash
 aws --endpoint-url https://s3.archive.cloud.ovh.net delete-ovh-archive <bucket_name>
 ```

-After this request, the objects of the bucket are not deleted yet.
+After this request, the objects of the bucket are not deleted yet.<br>
-It will take some time before objects are deleted.
+It will take some time before objects are deleted.<br>
 Once objects are deleted, the bucket can be released:

 ```bash
 aws s3 rb s3://<bucket_name>
 ```

-## Bucket status
+### Bucket status

 Once an intelligent-tiering configuration has been pushed (via a `put-bucket-intelligent-tiering-configuration` operation) and until it is removed (via a `delete-bucket-intelligent-tiering-configuration` operation), the status of a bucket is readable through:

 ```bash
 aws --endpoint-url https://s3.archive.cloud.ovh.net get-ovh-bucket-status <bucket_name> | jq '.IntelligentTieringConfiguration.Status'
 ```

-### Bucket statuses
+#### List of bucket statuses

 | Status      | Description                                                                      | Objects permissions    |
 |-------------|----------------------------------------------------------------------------------|------------------------|